grafolean/grafolean/README.md

 ## Contributing

 To contribute to this repository, CLA needs to be signed.
-Please open an issue before submitting a pull request.
+Please open an issue about the problem you are facing before submitting a pull request.

 ## Frontend